emoyers/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I blured the image to clean the image for excessive noise which make simple to find edges.
+After that used Canny algorith to find the edges of the images base on the gradients each part of the image has.
+Next, I remove the part of the image that I was not interested in with the function fillPolly, giving it the points of the polygon I'm interested on.
+Then I apply the Hough Transform to convert the points found with Canny algorith into lines, giving the maximum reparation between lines, a threshold and the minimum lenght of the line.
+Finally I averaged and extropolate the lines to be draw in the original image or video.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by sepation the lines in left and right base on their slopes to take an average 2 lines, one for the right side and one for the left side.
+After that I calculate the m and b of each line (y = mx + b) to be able to calculate the points of each line intersecting x axis and intersection x equal to 0.6 the maximum value of y.

 If you'd like to include images to show how the pipeline works, here is how to include an image: